EdJoPaTo/website-stalker-example/com/hetzner/storage-storage-box.md

 * **Can I give other people access to my Storage Box?**

-  You can create additional users for your Storage Box via the Robot administration interface.
+  You can create additional users for your Storage Box via the Hetzner Console administration interface.
 They can use the same protocols as the main user.
 Other users have access only to a designated subdirectory of the main user.
 However, the main user has full access to the directories of all sub-accounts.

 [More FAQs](https://docs.hetzner.com/storage/storage-box/)